metreeca/mark/docs/index.md

 - the `target` folder is deleted

-## Generate site
+## Build site

 ```shell
 mvn mark:build # by default in the pre-site phase
 ```

-- files matching one of the following files extensions in the `source` folder are processed by the corresponding pipeline
+- files matching one of the [supported file extensions](#file-formats) in the `source` folder are processed by the corresponding pipeline
 - templates (that is, files with the same extensions as the default template specified by the `layout` parameter) are ignored
 - everything else under the `source` folder is copied verbatim to the same relative path under the `target` folder